DAVID BOLGER | ARTISTIC DIRECTOR

 “My time as a dance intern with CoisCéim Dance Theatre was exciting and challenging.
 I immediately walked into a warm and welcoming atmosphere which made me feel very comfortable.
 David’s work with ANU was inspiring and captivating, I would encourage anyone who can get to see the performance of these rooms to do so, it really will be something special.
 As a dance intern I felt fully involved in the process from start to finish and loved working with professional artists from multiple disciplines.
 I gained a lot of valuable skills and industry experience.” – Roisín Whelan

-ROISÍN WHELAN | Creative Development / Choreography Intern FOR THESE ROOMS
+ROISÍN WHELAN | 2016 Creative Development / Choreography Intern for THESE ROOMS

 JULIA HAZEL | 2016 Administrative / Creative Steps Intern

 DYLAN HYLAND | 2015 BROADREACH Dance Assistant Intern